Back Home for the Holidays: Parker House–Style Rolls for Thanksgiving

 You can definitely mix by hand…

 7. Get a stand mixer, and use the dough hook: In the early days, I always mixed by hand.
 It was satisfying, worked just fine, and it proved that you don’t need special equipment to bake bread at home.
-But if you’re making dough frequently, like I am, or if you have wrist or shoulder problems, the stand mixer is a miracle.
+But if you’re making dough frequently, like I am, or if you have wrist or shoulder problems, the stand mixer is nice.
 I like the six-quart machines, the bowl-lift variety, because the “tilt-head” models can drip dough all over when you tilt back the head.
 And the six-quart capacity allows you to rise and store the dough in the same vessel in which you mixed.
-While I’ve used a Kitchen-Aid exclusively (my first one is going strong at 10 years), I’ve heard great things about other premium brands as well (disclosure: Kitchen-Aid sponsored a post here on the website when I reviewed the machine I use today).
+While I’ve used a Kitchen-Aid exclusively (my first one is going strong at 10 years), I’ve heard great things about other premium brands as well (disclosure: Kitchen-Aid sponsored a post here on the website when I reviewed the machine I still use today).
 In my books, I make a distinction between using the dough hook versus the “paddle/flat beater” attachment to mix wet dough.
 Bottom line: I think the dough hook works better, regardless of your machine’s capacity (yes, that is the paddle attachment in the photo above, I loved the blur 😊).
+You can experiment with the hook versus the paddle in your own mixer.
 If you make recipes from my gluten-free book, the results are definitely better if you use a stand mixer.
-Gluten-free flours really like to be fully emulsified for best results.
+Gluten-free flours really need to be fully emulsified for best results.

 8. Fully aged dough loses some rising power, but it still makes great and flavorful flatbreads, like the fougasse above, or any pizza, from my Pizza and Flatbread book.
 That book is out of print and hard to find, but I have a fougasse recipe here on the website.
 Truth be told, pizza and flatbread have been my favorite adventures in bread, and fully aged dough works great here.
 You don’t need an exuberant rise with pizza or flatbread.